rpartha/PyGradient/README.md

 Ever wanted _gradient_ wallpapers?
 Now you can make your very own gradient wallpapers using PyGradient!

 **Usage**:
+1. Change the inputs as you see fit.
-1. py -3 gradients.py
+2. py -3 gradients.py
-2. enter sub-directory to save images to
+3. Enter sub-directory to save images to
-3. bam! images are now created.
+4. BAM!
+Images are now created.

 **Requirements:** Python 3.5+